ZeroStudMuffin/CEA2/README.md

   Tapping uploads the data to the server and clears the text view.
 If the server returns an error, the provided message is shown instead of a generic failure.
  - A **Debug mode** checkbox on the main screen launches Bin Locator with sending disabled.
-Additional **Show OCR** and **Show Crop** buttons reveal raw text with bounding box heights and an exact crop preview showing the warped image passed to ML Kit for debugging.
+Additional **Show OCR**, **Show Crop** and **Show Log** buttons reveal raw text with bounding box heights, an exact crop preview showing the warped image passed to ML Kit, and a dialog with collected debug logs for troubleshooting.
  - Batch Binning is enabled by default, allowing multiple captures before assigning a bin.
 An **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them. **Send Record** uploads all queued items at